 My dad was born here, as was my grandfather.
 My grandparents were married in the Methodist church, the same church where my dad was baptized and my parents attend services now.
 My family lore includes the tale of my great-grandfather, who frequented the Oasis, the local watering hole.
-As the story goes, Granddaddy got mad one night and stormed out the bar’s front door, thundering, “May God strike me dead if I EVER come through this door again!”
+As the story goes, Granddaddy got mad one night and stormed out of the bar’s front door, thundering, “May God strike me dead if I EVER walk through this door again!”
 (Being a God-fearing man, from then on Granddaddy entered only through the side door.)

-That was a long time ago, but the Oasis endures, as do most of the other buildings in Apalach.
+That was a long time ago, but the Oasis endures, as do most of the other buildings in Apalachicola.
 Walking around town, my dad remarked, “Everything is the same as when I was a kid—some of the buildings have been spruced up with a little paint and powder, but they’re all the same.”

 At the Piggly Wiggly, the local grocery, the cashiers wear Piggly-Wiggly themed t-shirts.
 Our cashier one day sported a bright pink t-shirt that read, “What happens at the Pig stays at the Pig.”
-I liked it, and told her so.
+I liked it and told her so.
 “Yeah, but it’s NOT true,” she laughed.
 I’m by nature curious, and often ask people how they like living here.
 “Love it,” “Warm, friendly people,” “Wonderful community,” “Safe, I never lock my doors,” and “People really care about each other,” are common responses.
-So, too, is “But you’d better behave, because everybody’s gonna know your business!”
+So, too, is “But you’d better behave because everybody’s gonna know your business!”

 This looks like a place I’d like to visit.
 Any vegan restaurants…?
 Haha!
 Probably not.
 I’ll wait till I have another kitchen on wheels. :o)